If you’ve ever been in the situation where you wondered, “Why is my tire pressure light on when my tires are fine?”, you’re definitely not the first.

-If the TPMS Light Turns On
+What Happens When the TPMS Light Turns On?

 When the car starts, the TPMS light will normally illuminate for a second or two.
 This indicator often looks like a tire viewed from the front with an exclamation point inside it.
 Sometimes it will simply say “TPMS”.